Visa Traveler

 30. Albania

-• Eligible nationalities: All nationalities (except for Iranian nationals; Albania cut its diplomatic ties with Iran over cyber attacks)
+• Eligible nationalities: All Visa-Required nationalities (except for Iranian nationals; Albania cut its diplomatic ties with Iran over cyber attacks)

 • Duration of stay: 90 days